DMW2151/go-failure/readme.md

 # Phi-Accrual Failure Detection

-Implementation of a phi-accrual failure detector from `Hayashibara et al.` as a GRPC interceptor.
+Implementation of a phi-accrual failure detector from `Hayashibara et al.`.

 ## Paper